 He had this insane death stares.
 I could never tell what he was thinking, was he tryieng to intimidate me, or was it a challenge?
 I always diverted my eyes and looked elsewhere.
 Any more would be intimidating or disrespectfull.

 I know he cared about me… a lot, but I know that I never made him happy or gave him a chance to be proud of me.
 The last years of his life was filled with regret, because he saw me diminishing for the worse.
 But he had hope, he always said that I was not destined to fail.
 That all of it was a temporary setback.
-He knew that everything would work out, even if he was there not to witness it.
+He knew that everything would work out, even if he was not there to witness it.
 Pappa had an uncanny ability to predict the future.
 He was able to predict the day that he would die.
 He was off by a day, but I am not sure if that counts, because he lost his consciousness a day or two before he died.